 What are Living-Learning & Theme Communities?

 First Year Freshmen have a variety of Living-Learning Community (LLC) and Theme Community (TC) options to support academic success and integration into the life of the university, both inside and outside of the classroom.
-First-Year Communities align with CSUCI's Mission Pillars: Multicultural, International, Integrative, and Community Engagement.
+First-Year Communities center around areas of study, areas of interest, and affinity/identity.
 Participating in these communities is shown to improve student learning, persistence to the second year, time to graduation, and stronger relationships with peers and faculty.
 Additionally, we offer a Theme Community with the Transfer student in mind.
 Our goal is student success.
 There is no additional cost to participating in these communities.

 In Living-Learning Communities, students share a common intellectual and residential experience with an academic focus.
-Two or more courses are paired to promote student success and align with a CSUCI Mission Pillar.
+Two courses are paired in the fall and students take one course together in the spring to promote student success.
 All of the courses count for either General Education (GE) credit, a graduation requirement, or a requirement in a major.
 Most students are housed with other students in their learning community.
 Activities are aimed at blurring the boundaries between living and learning, and improving students’ transition to college life.
 Students are in fixed cohorts in specific sections of the courses listed, and once accepted, will be enrolled in those courses by the Registrar's Office before Orientation.
 You will have a chance to learn more about your Housing community at Orientation.

 In Theme Communities, students with common interests engage in extra-curricular activities aligned with a CSUCI Mission Pillar without an intentional academic focus.
 Students living on campus who engage in a TC will be housed together.